-Thanks to: Adrienne, Ray, Tony, and Gabriel King-Turner.
+Thanks to: Adrienne, Philip, Ray, Tony, and Gabriel King-Turner.

 What should a restored invertebrate fauna look like?
 Should we be fussed, or should we just be concerned that there is enough biomass of- whatever- to support more interesting higher animals?
 Is an obsession with charismatic macroinvertebrates a thing, and is it unhealthy?

 Inverts have been short-changed in many ways: they are little studied, little-cared-about, sometimes actively disliked by people.
 It’s highly likely that many incredibly interesting insects, spiders, slaters, snails, slugs, velvet worms and centipedes have been lost for all time from New Zealand, before they were even known to science.
 We can’t fix that, but we can consider from within the extant taxa what invert biodiversity would be appropriate for Puangiangi.